Fragmon/calibration_2.0/readme.md

 CAUTION:
-Not tested on DELTA Printer.
-I can produce errors because the 0,0 Point is in the middle of the bed not in the corner.
+Untested on Delta printers.
+Potential errors may occur as the origin (0,0) is located at the center of the bed rather than the corner.